-I love cruising, but being on a gluten-free diet due to celiac disease, and going on a cruise, well, it can be a challenge.
+I love cruising, but being on a gluten-free diet due to celiac disease and going on a cruise, well, it can be a challenge.

 I enjoyed a 7-day Royal Caribbean cruise on the Freedom of the Seas.
 When I booked the trip, my reservation agent assured me that the ship would be able to accommodate my gluten-free diet.
-This tactic proved to be very unhelpful as nothing was ever truly communicated with the ship, and there were no protocols shared with me about how it would all work.

 Tips for Making Your Gluten-Free Cruise a Success